 Program: Each year our activities include educational programs, hands-on gardening, workshops, tours, and special events.
 Members continue to suggest creative, thought-provoking ideas that keep us progressive and successful.

 Membership: Members are encouraged to participate at meetings, make suggestions, share ideas, and ask questions about gardening.
 There is something for all of us here.
-All members are encouraged to take an active role every year.
-Members should be Committee Chairman/Co-Chairman at least once every two years (or an officer).
-There are huge jobs and some that don’t take too much time.
-You are expected to attend and donate to the annual plant sale.
+Members are encouraged to take an active role on committees, serving as co-hostess one meeting a year and as club officer periodically.
+All members are asked to help with the annual plant sale.
 Each member will receive a Hilltoppers’ Garden Club Handbook.